vincentiusGian/vincentiusGian.github.io/_posts/2024-06-14-motion_analysis.md

 * Accountability of government in the drugs distribution
 * Changes in the society after legalisation of drugs (elaborate how the citizen would be)
+* Legalize and aggressively produce and sell is not the same as encourage drugs to the citizen.
+It's easy to anylise that there's no encouragement of drugs and it's free for anyone to choose.
+* Economic growth of the state by the equality of supply and demand.